Norwich and Peterborough Building Society: History

 The Norwich Building Society was founded in 1852 under the imposing title of Norwich and District Provident Permanent Benefit Building and Freehold Land Society.
 This was unconnected with the mutual Norwich Union Society for the Insurance of Houses, Stock and Merchandise from Fire, which had been founded in 1797.
 After the Second World War, in 1947, the Norwich Benefit Building Society incorporated, ceasing to act in the name of its trustees, and the name was simplified.
 The Society absorbed Thetford, Norfolk and Suffolk Mutual Benefit Building Society in 1961.

-Shortly after, in 1860, Peterborough Provincial Benefit Building Society was established by railway workers at the Corn Exchange, Peterborough and, in 1896, it registered under the Building Societies Act 1874.
+Shortly after, in 1860, Peterborough Provincial Benefit Building Society was established by railway workers at the Corn Exchange, Peterborough and, in 1896, it registered under the Building Societies Act 1874 (37 & 38 Vict. c.
+42).
 The fast growth of the railways had not only created large numbers of workers, it had also led to a shortage of housing in the Peterborough area.
 The new Society enabled its members to build their own homes in the city.
 Although originally limited to railwaymen, the Society opened its membership to the general public in 1924, moving to new premises in Priestgate.
 In 1962, its name was changed to the Peterborough Building Society and, soon after, the Head Office moved to a refurbished building in Market Place (later renamed Cathedral Square).
 The first branch office was opened at March, Cambridgeshire in 1961.
 The Society absorbed King's Lynn Building Society in 1967, which was based in the offices of the estate agents Geoffrey Collins & Co. at Blackfriars Street.
 Further mergers followed with Stamford Building Society in 1980 and Argyle Building Society in 1985.

 Norwich and Peterborough Building Society was formed by the merger of the two societies in 1986.
 At that time the Peterborough's assets were £280m and the Norwich's were £176m.
 An entirely separate City of Peterborough and District Permanent Building Society transferred engagements to Northampton Town and County Building Society in 1959.
 Anglia Building Society was formed by amalgamation of this Society with Leicestershire Building Society in 1966 and subsequently merged with Nationwide Building Society in 1987.